Finance, Real Estate & Insurance

 Related Student Groups

-These student organizations are a great way to meet with other students who share an interest, and prepare yourself for future positions in these industries.
+The student organizations listed below offer great ways to meet with other students who share an interest, and prepare yourself for future positions in these industries.

 Alpha Kappa Psi - The Business Fraternity

-In 1904, Alpha Kappa Psi was founded on the principles of educating its members and the public to appreciate and demand higher ideals in business and to further the individual welfare of members during college and beyond.
-College men and women everywhere are discovering that Alpha Kappa Psi is much more than just another organization or club, it is a unique, prestigious association of students, professors, graduates and professionals with common interests and goals.
+Alpha Kappa Psi was founded in 1904 on the principles of educating its members and the public to appreciate and demand higher ideals in business and to further the individual welfare of members during college and beyond.
+Much more than just another organization or club, Alpha Kappa Psi is a unique, prestigious association of students, professors, graduates and professionals with common interests and goals.
 They join Alpha Kappa Psi to take advantage of valuable educational, friendship and networking opportunities.

-Vanderbilt University houses the Omega Nu Chapter of Alpha Kappa Psi which is a co-educational business fraternity founded in 2006 with the goal of shaping people and shaping business.
-Visit the AKPSI website to learn more.
+Vanderbilt University's Omega Nu Chapter of Alpha Kappa Psi is a co-educational business fraternity founded in 2006 with the goal of shaping people and shaping business.
+Visit the AKPSI website or email firstname.lastname@example.org to learn more.

-Moneythink is a national student organization dedicated to promoting financial literacy and entrepreneurship to high school students.
-Vanderbilt Moneythink was established in 2011 and currently has two volunteering sites.
-Members mentor high school students on a weekly basis, focusing on financial life skills.
-The organization seeks to expand the chapter to four or five additional sites around Nashville.
+Moneythink is a national student organization dedicated to promoting financial literacy and entrepreneurship among high school students.
+Vanderbilt Moneythink was established in 2011 and currently has five volunteering sites.
+Members mentor high school students on a weekly basis, and the organization continues to expand each semester to additional sites around Nashville.

 Vanderbilt Investment Club

-The Vanderbilt Investment Club (VIC) serves as the premier undergraduate group on campus for those interested in financial markets by managing a long-only and equity-only portfolio.
+The Vanderbilt Investment Club (VIC) serves as the premier undergraduate group on campus for those interested in financial markets.
+Members obtain valuable skills by engaging in managing a long-only and equity-only portfolio.

-The Investment Club also uses its relationship with the Center for Student Professional Development to be one of few organizations on campus that directly connects its members with companies in the financial industry and other top employers in related sectors.
-The VIC hosts recruitment events with top investment banks to give its members exposure to some of the best firms in the industry.
+Working closely with the Center for Student Professional Development, the Investment Club is one of a few organizations on campus that directly connects its members with companies in the financial industry and other top employers in related sectors.
+The VIC hosts recruitment events with leading investment banks to give its members exposure to some of the best firms in the industry.

 Vanderbilt Microfinance Club

-VMC has developed sustainable microenterprise programs in Kyrgyzstan and Cameroon, hosted a student trip to Panama and will soon be hosting another to Ecuador, and brought inspiring speakers to campus to tell students about economic development.
-The organization's primary focus this year has been a partnership with a nonprofit organization, the Belize Project, to establish a microenterprise program for a women's group in Belize.
+VMC has developed sustainable microenterprise programs in Kyrgyzstan and Cameroon, hosted a student trip to Panama, and brought inspiring speakers to campus to tell students about economic development.

 Major Areas of Finance